 It doesn’t matter how many people don’t get it, what matters is how many people do.

 This one comes up a lot, people like to use boxes to simplify the world around them and make it much easier place for them to live.
 It is, however, a complicated world, one that shouldn’t be boxed up but embraced.
 However, when people tend to use these boxes they will assign one for you.
 They will also try to keep you in that box no matter what.

-Shed these people, they will do nothing for you except make you question your own journey.
-Should your conviction waiver around these people it’s time to find new social environments which can inspire you and challenge you.
-If that’s not possible find someone who is also seeking the path to enlightenment and grow together, feed off each others ideas to make a happier future for yourselves.
+Shed these people because they will do nothing for you except make you question your own journey.
+Should your conviction waiver around these people, it’s time to find new social environments which can inspire you and challenge you.
+If that’s not possible, find someone who is also seeking the path to enlightenment and grow together, feed off each others ideas to make a happier future for yourselves.

 They say that you are an amalgamation of the seven people you surround yourself with, so sometimes it’s good to pause and take stock of your group.
 Am I surrounding myself with people who are pushing me to better things and challenging me or am I trying to move forward but getting pulled back into old patterns that leave me stuck.

 3) Be Aware Of Your Own Value Systems In Relation To Others